UPPMAX/R-matlab-julia-HPC/docs/r/isolatedR.rst

 .. type-along::

-   - First create a project under the course project directory (Kebnekaise and Rackham) or in your home directory (Cosmos) and cd to it
+   - First create a project under the course project directory (Kebnekaise, Rackham, Tetralith, and Dardel) or in your home directory (Cosmos) and cd to it

    .. tabs::